Matrix majorization in large samples: Introduction

 The remainder of this paper is organized as follows.
 We start by introducing relevant definitions and concepts central to our work in Section~\ref{sec:preliminaries}.
 In particular, we summarize the real-algebraic results of \cite{Fritz2021a,Fritz2021b} relevant for our applications.
-Before going on to the central theme of matrix majorization, in Section~\ref{sec:majsemirings} we present the notion of (simple) majorization and set up the algebtraic framework for studying asymptotic and catalytic majorization.
-In Section~\ref{sec:classicalResults}, we demonstrate the applicability of the preordered semiring methods by rederiving central results concerning asymptotic and catalytic majorization previously proven in \cite{AubrunNechita2007,klimesh2007inequalities,Jensen2019} by more {\it ad hoc} methods.
 We formally introduce the concept of matrix majorization together with the preordered semiring relevant to this setting in Section~\ref{sec:MatrixMaj}, and this culminates in the results summarized above.
-In Section~\ref{sec:conclusion} we quickly touch on applications of our results to quantum information theory.
+In Section~\ref{sec:conclusion} we quickly touch on applications of our results and future prospects.
+We also mention some connections and possible extensions to quantum information theory.
+The appendices complement this work with a rederivation of some established results on simple majorization: In Section~\ref{sec:majsemirings} we set up the algebraic framework for studying simple majorization in large samples and in the catalytic regime.
+In Section~\ref{sec:classicalResults}, we demonstrate the applicability of the preordered semiring methods by rederiving central results concerning majorization in large samples and in the catalytic regime previously proven in \cite{AubrunNechita2007,klimesh2007inequalities,Jensen2019} by more {\it ad hoc} methods.